tramcar/tramcar/README.md

 but we welcome your involvement to help us get Tramcar ready for production installs.

+## Features

+* Host multiple job boards on the same instance using Django's "sites" framework
+* Allow free or paid job postings, with paid postings using Stripe Checkout for payment processing
+* Automatically tweet job details when a post is activated
+* Automatically expire jobs after an admin-defined period

 ## Installation

 First, clone and install dependencies.
 This requires python 3.5, pip, and